Why Outsourcing Isn’t Always a Dirty Word

 No. The term offshore typically means the work is being done outside of the United States.
 You can do both, though!
 Some companies are famous for offshoring their outsourcing.
 This means they have a company outside of the United States helping with their needs.

 Companies outsource for a number of reasons but primary among this is efficiency.
 Companies can save money, time, and they benefit from external expertise.
 The companies they outsource to typically specialize in an area and offer resources that can be utilized instead of a company having to create the resources from the ground up.
-For example, Ameridial offers call center solutions and we have three main areas of specialization – Healthcare, Retail/Consumer Goods, and Nonprofit support.
+For example, Ameridial offers call center solutions and we have three main areas of specialization – Healthcare, Retail & Ecom/Consumer Goods, and Financial services support.

 Outsourcing as a Solution